 In March 2019, we entered into the Hercules Credit Facility, pursuant to which a term loan of up to an aggregate principal amount of \$60.0 million may be made available to us.
-The Loan Agreement provides for (i) an initial term loan advance of up to \$5.0 million at our option, which expired unutilized on April 15, 2019; (ii) three additional term loan advances of up to \$15.0 million each, at our option, available to us upon the occurrence of certain funding conditions prior to September 30, 2019 (the "2019 Tranche"), March 31, 2020 (the "2020 Tranche"), and March 31, 2021 (the "2021 Tranche"); and (iii) a final additional term loan advance of up to \$10.0 million prior to December 31, 2021, at our option, subject to approval by Lender's investment committee.
+The Loan Agreement provides for (i) an initial term loan advance of up to \$5.0 million at our option, which expired unutilized on April 15, 2019; (ii) three additional term loan advances of up to \$15.0 million each, at our option, available to us upon the occurrence of certain funding conditions prior to September 30, 2019 (the "2019").

+Tranche"), March 31, 2020 (the "2020 Tranche"), and March 31, 2021 (the "2021 Tranche"); and (iii) a final additional term loan advance of up to \$10.0 million prior to December 31, 2021, at our option, subject to approval by Lender's investment committee.
 We drew down the 2019 Tranche in full in September 2019 and the 2020 Tranche expired unutilized prior to us satisfying the funding conditions for such tranche.
-As of March 31, 2020, we had not satisfied the funding conditions for the 2021 Tranche.
+As of June 30, 2020, we had not satisfied the funding conditions for the 2021 Tranche.
 The loan agreement contains customary affirmative and negative covenants and events of default.
 Affirmative covenants include, among others, covenants requiring us to maintain our legal existence and governmental approvals, deliver certain financial reports, and maintain insurance coverage.
 Negative covenants include, among others: restrictions on transferring any part of our business or intellectual property; incurring additional indebtedness; engaging in mergers or acquisitions; paying dividends or making other distributions; making investments; and creating other liens on our assets, in each case subject to customary exceptions.
-As of March 31, 2020, \$15.0 million was outstanding under the Hercules Credit Facility and no additional amounts were available for borrowing.
+As of June 30, 2020, \$15.0 million was outstanding under the Hercules Credit Facility, and no additional amounts were available for borrowing.

-Based on our current operating plan, and not including access to additional capital that may become available under the Hercules Credit Facility or from sales of common stock pursuant to the Jefferies Sales Agreement, we believe that our cash, cash equivalents, and marketable securities as of March 31, 2020, will be sufficient to fund currently anticipated operating expenses into 2022, including the completion of the Phase 3 trial in allergic conjunctivitis (the "INVIGORATE trial") for reproxalap, as well as the Phase 2 clinical trials of ADX-629 in COVID-19-associated respiratory compromise, atopic asthma, and psoriasis; the commencement of one or more additional clinical trials in dry eye disease, subject to the outcome of the FDA meeting scheduled for mid-year 2020; and the continuation of Part 1 of the adaptive Phase 3 clinical trial in proliferative vitreoretinopathy contingent on patient enrollment.
+Based on our current operating plan, and not including access to additional capital that may become available under the Hercules Credit Facility, we believe that our cash, cash equivalents, and marketable securities as of June 30, 2020, along with sales of common stock pursuant to the Jefferies Sales Agreement made between July 1, 2020 and July 13, 2020, will be sufficient to fund currently anticipated operating expenses through the end of 2022, including potential new drug application (NDA) approvals for reproxalap in dry eye disease and allergic conjunctivitis, assuming positive clinical trial results, and planned NDA submissions, acceptances, and approvals; the Phase 2 clinical trials of ADX-629 in COVID-19-associated respiratory compromise, atopic asthma, and psoriasis; and the continuation of Part 1 of the adaptive Phase 3 clinical trial in proliferative vitreoretinopathy, contingent on patient enrollment.
 As a result of the COVID-19 pandemic, clinical site availability, staffing, and patient recruitment have been negatively affected and the timelines to complete our clinical trials may be delayed.
 Our assessment of our liquidity and capital resources includes an estimate of the financial impacts of these changes.
-We will need to secure additional funding in the future, from one or more equity or debt financings, collaborations, or other sources, in order to carry out all of our planned research and development activities; commercialize our product candidates; or conduct any substantial, additional development requirements requested by the FDA.
+We will need to secure additional funding in the future from one or more equity or debt financings, collaborations, or other sources in order to carry out all of our planned research and development and regulatory activities; commercialize our product candidates; or conduct any substantial, additional development requirements requested by the FDA.
 At this time, due to the risks inherent in the drug development process, we are unable to estimate with any certainty the costs we will incur in the continued clinical development of reproxalap and our other product candidates.
 Subsequent trials initiated at a later date will cost considerably more, depending on the results of our prior clinical trials, and feedback from the FDA or other third parties.
-Accordingly, we will continue to require substantial additional capita
+Accordingly, we will continue to require substantia